tomjaguarpaw/blog.poisson.chat/posts/2019-07-14-free-applicative-functors.md

 sides of the equality must be convertible[^convertible], and of course `map id` is not convertible to `id`.
-Note that the "closed term" assumption is key: we can prove nontrivial equations by eliminating variables in the context, and this proof shows that we're stuck if the context is empty.
+Note that the "closed term" assumption is key: we can prove nontrivial equations by eliminating variables in the context, and this argument shows that we're stuck if the context is empty.

-That is a metalinguistic argument which we cannot prove within Coq.
+That is a metalinguistic argument which cannot be carried out within Coq.
 It would mean proving the negation of that equality, which cannot be because that equality is in fact admissible.
 See also [this discussion of the same topic on SO](https://stackoverflow.com/questions/35157052/coq-identity-term-which-is-not-eq-refl).

-[^closed]: `map id` actually hides some type arguments: `@map f a a id`, so we're not actually in an empty context, this can be addressed with a longer proof, or by specializing it `@map (fun x => x) nat nat id`, since a general proof `map id = id` would imply this special case.
+[^closed]: `map id` hides some type arguments: `@map f a a id`, so we're not actually in an empty context.
+This can be addressed with a longer proof, or by specializing it `@map (fun x => x) nat nat id`, since a general proof `map id = id` would imply this special case.